cocos/cocos-docs/en/animation/marionette/animation-graph-basics.md

 **1D animation blending** is a blend of multiple animations based on **one input parameter** by a **linear interpolation algorithm**, each of which can be configured with a threshold value.

-- When the input parameter lies exactly on a threshold, the animation on that threshold will be used
+- When the input parameter lies exactly on a threshold, the animation on that threshold will be used.
 - When the input parameter lies between two thresholds, the two animations are blended according to the ratio of the input parameter on the threshold interval **linearly**.
 The linear formula is **A * (1 - t) + B * t**, where A and B denote the threshold values and t denotes the ratio of the input parameter values on this threshold interval.

-Enter the animation blending edit page, right click in the grid layout area, you can add the animations involved in the blend as needed, support adding **Clip Motion**, **1D Blend Motion**, **2D Blend Motion**.
+Enter the animation blending edit page, right-click in the grid layout area, add the animations involved in the blend as needed, support adding **Clip Motion**, **1D Blend Motion**, **2D Blend Motion**.

 ![add-motion-of-blend](animation-graph-basics/add-motion-of-blend1D.png)